 - Follow the steps to purchase access and create your account.
 You will be prompted to enter your 8-digit UFID and your email@example.com email address

-- You must take the Prep specifically set up for a given semester – take Spring 2020 Prep if you’re enrolled in CHM2045 for Spring 2020.
-If you’re unsuccessful in
+- You must take the Prep specifically set up for a given semester – take Spring 2023 Prep if you’re enrolled in CHM2045 for Spring 2023.
+If you’re unsuccessful in CHM2045/2095/2050, you will need to repeat the Prep for the semester you intend to repeat the course.

 Tips for completing the Prep:

 - When you first start the Prep you will face an Initial Assessment.
 The initial assessment is not for credit itself.
 The initial assessment is not the Prep.
-The initial assessment will take 60-90 minutes.
+The initial assessment may take 60-90 minutes.
 Take your time to work through the initial assessment honestly – don’t search for answers online or have a friend help you.
-Better prepared students may spend longer on the initial assessment, but can expect to spend less time working on filling in knowledge gaps.

 - Textbook?
 ALEKS has an ALEKSPedia that describes the course material for the Prep.
 You are welcome to consult any general chemistry textbook if needed.
 The Prep material touches on topics from Ch.
-1-3 of our current General Chemistry textbook, Silberberg 8th (with Advanced Topics).
+1-3 of our current General Chemistry textbook, Silberberg 9th

 - Don’t click the “I don’t know” button unless you genuinely have no idea how to approach the problem.
 Otherwise, ALEKS may have you review material you don’t need to review.